Treetops Hotel: Management

-The hotel closed in October 2021, after not hosting any guests for over a year due to a drop in tourism caused by the COVID-19 pandemic.

 Notable visitors

+Famous personalities who have visited the Treetops include Charlie Chaplin, Joan Crawford and Lord Mountbatten, and a return visit by Elizabeth II in 1983.

 Lord Baden-Powell, founder of the Boy Scouts movement, was a resident of Nyeri and a frequent visitor to Treetops.
 In 1938, he commissioned a cottage on the grounds of The Outspan Hotel, which he named Paxtu.
 The final resting place of Lord and Lady Baden-Powell is located nearby.
-Jim Corbett, hunter, conservationist, and author, who accompanied Elizabeth II during her stay at treetops on 6 February 1952, lived in the same house as Baden-Powell, and is buried nearby, next to Lord Baden-Powell and his wife Olave, Lady Baden-Powell.
+Jim Corbett — hunter, conservationist, and author — who accompanied Elizabeth II during her stay at Treetops on 6 February 1952, lived in the same house as Baden-Powell, and is buried nearby, next to Lord Baden-Powell and his wife Olave, Lady Baden-Powell.